 PH285 - Philosophy & Race

 Race is a social construct that invites a number of philosophical questions, such as those of identity, inter-subjectivity, justice, rationality, and culturally different ways of knowing.
 The course will examine, among others, philosophical reflections on race by the following thinkers: Douglass, West, Fanon, Vasconcelos, Appiah, Bernsaconi, Outlaw, Levinas, Mendieta.
 Meets the Critical Perspectives: Social Inequality requirement.
+Meets the Critical Learning: AIM requirement.
+Meets the Equity and Power: EPG requirement.
+(Not offered 2025-26).

-Degree requirement — Critical Perspectives: S
+Degree requirement — Critical Learning: AIM, Critical Perspectives: S, Equity and Power: EPG

 1 unit